 - 3.5.1 Facility Inspections: Routine facility inspections are conducted on an annual basis at this facility.
 The inspection reports for the inspections conducted since the previous permit renewal were reviewed as part of the current permit renewal process.
-There were no enforcement actions issued as a result of the annual inspections.
-With the exception of the Notice of Violation listed below in section 3.5.2 there were no other significant issues identified during these inspections. - 3.5.2 Violations: The following enforcement action was issued to HVI for Blochman Lease since the last permit renewal.
-This violation was discovered during an annual report review.
+There were no enforcement actions issued as a result of the annual inspections, however, multiple enforcement actions relating to Compliance Verification Reporting and form submittals were issued.
+These are listed below. - 3.5.2 Violations: The following enforcement actions was issued to Team Operating for the Blochman Lease since the last permit renewal.